ploxley/efficient-RL-for-images/README.md

 `v = zeros(RL.num_samples,sqrt_num_pixels^2);`

 **Figure 3:** In file `paper_figures.m`, un-comment the block of code for Figure 3 and run the file.
 The plots corresponding to Figure 3 should appear.
-There is also the option to run `fitted_VI.m` (not shown in Figure 3) by un-commenting the appropriate code block.
+There is also the option to run `fitted_VI.m` (not shown in Figure 3) by un-commenting the appropriate code block in file `figure_driver_1.m`.

 **Figure 4:** In file `paper_figures.m`, un-comment the block of code for Figure 4 (making sure to re-comment the Figure 3 block) and run the file.
 Again, there is the option to run `fitted_VI.m`not shown in Figure 4.